 - more than 40 hours in a workweek, or

 In addition, California employers are not required to provide regular meal and rest breaks to exempt employees the way they are required to provide them to non-exempt employees.17

-3. What can I do if my employer misclassifies me as a California exempt employee?
+3. What can I do if my employer misclassifies me?

-The California employment lawyers at Shouse Law Group have seen far too many instances of employers misclassifying non-exempt employees as exempt to avoid paying overtime or meeting other California labor law requirements.
+The California employment lawyers at Shouse Law Group have seen far too many instances of misclassification – where employers misclassify non-exempt employees as exempt to avoid paying overtime or meeting other California labor law requirements.

-Often the employer counts on the employee not knowing the law and claims that the employee is exempt because s/he is paid a salary rather than an hourly wage or has a “desk job.”
+Often the employer counts on the employee not knowing the law and claims that the employee is exempt because they are paid a salary rather than an hourly wage or has a “desk job.”

 In some cases, an employee may even be asked to sign an employment contract “agreeing” to be exempt from overtime requirements–and then asked to perform a large amount of “work off the clock.”

 But under California wage and hour law none of these factors will make a non-exempt employee exempt.

 Going to Human Resources or talking to your boss about your status may solve the problem.
 Otherwise, we specialize in helping California employees who have been misclassified as exempt bring wage/hour lawsuits against their employers to collect unpaid overtime compensation.
 If numerous employees are affected, a wage and hour class action lawsuit may be appropriate.

 Mis-classified non-exempt employees may also be eligible for compensation for meal and rest breaks that were not granted to them.